-Drill 26 · Multiple Choice · Unit 4: Movements and Debates
+Drill 26 ยท Multiple Choice ยท Unit 4: Movements and Debates

-AP African American Studies: Civil Rights Organizations and Grassroots Leadership — Drill 26 is a Multiple Choice practice drill covering Unit 4: Movements and Debates.
+AP African American Studies: Civil Rights Organizations and Grassroots Leadership (Drill 26) is a Multiple Choice practice drill covering Unit 4: Movements and Debates.
 It contains 5 original questions created by Brian Stewart, a Barron's test prep author with over 20 years of tutoring experience.

 Practice AP African American Studies exam questions on the NAACP, SCLC, SNCC, CORE, and the grassroots leaders who powered the Civil Rights Movement.
 These AP exam prep questions cover Rosa Parks, Fannie Lou Hamer, Ella Baker, and key campaigns from Montgomery to the March on Washington.